Avian Influenza Resources for Agents

 Numerous organizations across North Carolina and beyond have developed educational resources regarding avian flu.
 We encourage you to review the following sites for a more comprehensive understanding and other materials.

 - NCDA&CS Veterinary Division – Avian Influenza

 - View a comprehensive FAQs page from NCDA&CS.

 - NC State College of Veterinary Medicine – Avian Flu Facts

 NC State Experts to Help Address the Issue

-Donna Carver is an Extension veterinarian in the Prestage Department of Poultry Science.
-She can address the basics of avian flu, how it affects poultry, and how to protect flocks from contracting the virus.
+Matt Koci is an associate professor of poultry science and a virologist who studies a number of viruses including avian flu.
+He can address the basics of avian flu, how it affects poultry, and how to help prevent birds from contracting the virus.